Behaviour Policy

 Winchelsea Rules for responding to Challenging Behaviour:

-• Try to reassure the child– this will not always be verbal;
+• Try to reassure the pupil – this will not always be verbal;

-• Keep any verbal communication brief and to the point; only one member of staff should be talking to the child to avoid overloading and confusing them;
+• Keep any verbal communication brief and to the point; only one member of staff should be talking to the pupil to avoid overloading and confusing them;

 • Ensure that other staff are aware of the situation, they can make the environment safer by supporting other people to leave the area;

-• Maintain a safe distance from the child;
+• Maintain a safe distance from the pupil;

-• Try to appear calm; the child needs to know that you are in control;
+• Try to appear calm; the pupil needs to know that you are in control;

 • Avoid confrontation, threats or emotionally difficult demands for example “clean that mess up” or “apologise";